jdhitsolutions/PSTimers/Docs/about_MyTimer.md

 Use `Get-MyTimer` to view the status of all your timers but without stopping them.
 Use `Set-MyTimer` if you want to modify a setting such as description.

+All timer variables are stored in a global variable called myTimerCollection.
+You can use `Remove-MyTimer` to delete items from the collection.

 ### Exporting and Importing

 If you need to persist timers across PowerShell sessions you can export a single timer or all timers with `Export-MyTimer`.
 Timers will be exported to an XML file using `Export-Clixml`.
 In the other PowerShell session use `Import-MyTimer` to recreate them in the current session.
 The running time will continue from when they were first created.